 Note: We can only accept applications from students enrolled at JHS.
+For grades 9-10, no experience is required.
+For grades 11-12, previous FRC experience is strongly preferred.

-Aspiring team members must complete a new team member application by the posted deadline.
-Those who satisfactorily complete the application will also participate in a panel interview with team coaches and mentors.
-A team coach will contact applicants to accept or decline their application after all new applicant interviews are completed.
+Prospective team members must complete a new team member application by the posted deadline.
+Those who satisfactorily complete the application will also participate in a panel interview with coaches and mentors.
+A coach will contact applicants to accept or decline their application after all new applicant interviews are completed.